nfs-ganesha/nfs-ganesha/src/scripts/ganeshactl/README.txt

 management functions.
 Under both is a set of python classes that implement the details of the DBus transactions.

 The GUI is a basic Qt application.
-I'm sure the useability people will be all over this thing complaining about my poor design taste and useability ignorance.
+I'm sure the usability people will be all over this thing complaining about my poor design taste and usability ignorance.
 Note two things.
 First, this is a reference implementation to have a functioning set of core classes.
-Second, see the next section, make it useable according to your designer sensibilities, and commit the resulting .ui file(s).
+Second, see the next section, make it usable according to your designer sensibilities, and commit the resulting .ui file(s).

 Editing the UI